AbhiIkhar/Reactjs_Course/03-Laying-the-Foundation/Lecture/Theory.md

 ## Previous Lecture

-- Arrow Function in js -- Will do slowly
 - Read About Different Bundlers (Webpack,vite and parcel) - Will read
 - Parcel powers - Will read when I want to make project using there feature in cpp